Mark Nawaqanitawase

+He previously played rugby union as a winger for the New South Wales Waratahs in Super Rugby and for Australia at international level.
+He also played rugby sevens in the 2024 Olympics.

 Early life

-Nawaqanitawase is of Fijian heritage, and was born and raised in Burwood, New South Wales.
-Nawaqanitawase played rugby league for Concord-Burwood Wolves and Leichhardt Wanderers in his youth, until he swapped over to rugby union at 14-years-old.
+Nawaqanitawase is of Fijian and Italian heritage.
+He played rugby league for Concord-Burwood Wolves and Leichhardt Wanderers in his youth, until he swapped over to rugby union aged 14.

 Rugby union career

-Domestic rugby

-Nawaqanitawase's primary playing position is wing, however he is also capable at fullback.

 Nawaqanitawase played schoolboy rugby for St Patrick's College, Strathfield.
 As an adult, he began his first-class career with Eastwood RFC in the Shute Shield competition.
-As of 2022, he has been capped 5 times and has scored one try.

-With his similarities in height, position, body type, and playing style, Nawaqanitawase has been likened to former Waratahs fullback and dual Australia – Tonga representative Israel Folau.
+With his similarities in height, position, body type, and playing style, Nawaqanitawase has been likened to former Waratahs fullback and dual Australia and Tonga representative Israel Folau.

 NSW Country

 2018 – 19

 Nawaqanitawase began his professional career in 2018, signing with the NSW Country Eagles in the National Rugby Championship.
-He scored his first professional try in a 24-24 draw against the Fijian Drua on the 14th of September 2019.
+He scored his first professional try in a 24–24 draw against the Fijian Drua on 14 September 2019.
 He scored another three tries in a year which saw the Eagles win the Horan-Little Shield for the first time since 2016.

 Following the 2019 season, the NRC competition was disbanded including franchises.

 NSW Waratahs

 2020 – 22

 Nawaqanitawase signed to the Waratahs squad for the 2020 season.
-He made his Super Rugby debut against the Crusaders on the 1st of February 2020, scoring two tries in a 42–23 loss.
+He made his Super Rugby debut against the Crusaders on 1 February 2020, scoring two tries in a 42–23 loss.
 He scored another try the following week against the Blues.
 Nawaqanitawase finished his debut season having played 9 matches and scoring 4 tries.

 In 2021, despite a disappointing year for the club, Nawaqanitawase extended his contract with the Waratahs until the end of the 2023 season.

 Nawaqanitawase had a breakout 2022 Super Rugby Pacific season, starting in 10 of his 12 matches, scoring seven tries and playing a total of 842' in a year which saw the Waratahs finish 6th on the ladder and reach the Quarter-finals.

-International rugby
+International

 Australia U20

 Nawaqanitawase was a part of the U20 side that won their first title of the 2019 Oceania Rugby U20 Championship.
 Nawaqanitawase played twice and scored twice, with both tries being scored against Japan U20.

 In the 2019 World Rugby U20 Championship, Nawaqanitawase played all five of the Junior Wallabies' matches, including the final against France in which he scored the second-fastest try in a World Rugby U20 Championship final.
 Unfortunately, the Junior Wallabies lost by one point: 23–24.